hmrc/push-pull-notifications-api/README.md

 | `boxName` or `clientId` missing from request body | `400` | `INVALID_REQUEST_PAYLOAD`
 | Access denied, service is not whitelisted | `403` | `FORBIDDEN`

-## `PUT /box/:boxId/subscribers`
+## `PUT /box/:boxId/subscriber`

-Set the subscribers for a box.
+Set the subscriber for a box.
 The _callbackUrl_ in the subscriber is the endpoint where push notifications will be sent to.

 ### Path parameters